-Keep in mind that tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not a recommended tire pressure for 2009 Land Rover LR2.
+Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for 2009 Land Rover LR2.
 Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in 2009 Land Rover LR2 manual.
 Recommended tire pressure for your 2009 Land Rover LR2 tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
 Pay attention as your 2009 Land Rover LR2 may have different recommended tire pressure values for front and rear tires.
-Keep 2009 Land Rover LR2 tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Keep your 2009 Land Rover LR2 tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

 Original equipment tires that come on your 2009 Land Rover LR2 will have the proper tire load index, so stick to that number or higher when you replace them with new tires.
 Tire load index tells you how much weight your tire can carry.
 Putting too much weight on your tires will overload them, and can cause tire damage, premature tire wear or even tire blowout.
-You can check 2009 Land Rover LR2 manual to find the recommended tire size and load rating.
+Refer to your 2009 Land Rover LR2 manual to find its original equipment tire sizes and their load ratings.

-2009 Land Rover LR2 tire pressure changes with temperature, so check your 2009 Land Rover LR2 tire pressure when outside temperatures change.
+2009 Land Rover LR2 tire pressure changes with temperature, so check your 2009 Land Rover LR2 tire pressure when outside temperature goes up or down.
 During colder months when temperatures drop, 2009 Land Rover LR2 tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
 Maintain proper 2009 Land Rover LR2 winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

-2009 Land Rover LR2 tire pressure should be checked when tires are cold, after the vehicle has not been driven for at least three hours.
+2009 Land Rover LR2 tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

 If your 2009 Land Rover LR2 is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is my recommended tire pressure for my 2009 Land Rover LR2?
+What is the recommended tire pressure for my 2009 Land Rover LR2?

 How do I find my recommended tire pressure setting for my 2009 Land Rover LR2?
-What should my 2009 Land Rover LR2 tire pressure be?
+What is correct 2009 Land Rover LR2 tire pressure?

 You can find your 2009 Land Rover LR2 recommended tire pressure in 2009 Land Rover LR2 owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for 2009 Land Rover LR2 will be listed in psi, bar or kPa.